 In successful relationships, partners possess proportions of these qualities in equal measure.
 Arguably a successful society does too.
 It seems however, that as a species occupying this world, we continue to face a serious imbalance.

-How can we access our feminine traits to bring about more balance?
-Here we can draw inspiration from the Italian Renaissance and Tarot cards.
+Inspired by living in Italy, I invite you to be drawn to the Italian Renaissance and Tarot cards.
 Tarot cards as archetypes describe the essential human traits, experiences and patterns of development.
 We connect with them because of the shared meaning between the images of the cards and the events in life.
-During the Renaissance, these images were used for meditation.
-To help raise individual consciousness and to connect oneself with one’s true essence.

 As women and men, if we seek to balance ourselves and our relationships, we give hope to creating a more balanced society.
 We offer the possibility of a more peaceful and just world by considering what is good for people and the planet, not just profit.